Posts for: March, 2017

 First of all and very importantly:

 Never multi-task with a toothbrush in your mouth (walking around, answering phone etc.).
-The toothbrush may drive into the rear of the oral and pharygeal area and can result in serious damage...
+If you stumble, the toothbrush may drive into the rear of the oral and pharygeal area and can result in serious damage...

 1. Rinse vigorously with warm water after each meal & before brushing until all particles have been removed (Check sink surface)*

-3. Clean behind all four distal (back) teeth and through open contacts with gauze.
+3. Clean behind all four distal (back) teeth and through any open contacts with gauze.

 4. Clean dorsum (top) of tongue with gauze or appropriate scraper.